benshayden/github/engineers-notebook.md

 Some of those tools allow loading a document from a URL, but that would require a server to pick apart our uber-document and deliver a part of the document.

 Maybe we could get them all to accept messages from window.postMessage()?
 And send messages back when the user updates the document from within the embedded widget?

-As a proof of concept, we can imagine a simple svg drawing widget based on the Insert Drawing tool in google docs.